aspose-page/Aspose.Page-Documentation/net/developer-guide/working-with-ps-document/working-with-gradient/_index.md

 </p>
 </br></br></br>

-In this code snippet we create radial gradient from 6 colors and fill a rectangle with this gradient.
+In this code snippet we create a radial gradient from 6 colors and fill a rectangle with this gradient.

 ```C#
 //Create an output stream for PostScript document
 using (Stream outPsStream = new FileStream(dataDir + "RadialGradient2_outPS.ps", FileMode.Create))